ucb-rit/savio-training-slurm-conda-spring-2024/slurm.md

 Frustratingly, some submissions can simply hang.
 They will never start but do not give an error message.

-- Time limit too long (e.g., more than 1 hour in `savio_debug` queue or more than 72 hours FCA job in `savio_normal`:
+- Time limit too long (e.g., more than 3 hours in `savio_debug` queue or more than 72 hours FCA job in `savio_normal`:

 ```
 [paciorek@ln002 ~]$ srun -A ac_scsguest  -t 74:00:00 -p savio3_htc --pty bash